-For the purposes of measuring deferred tax arising from investment properties that are measured using the fair value model under IAS 40 Investment Property amounted to RMB20,375,500,000 (2019: RMB21,150,000,000), as at December 31, 2020, the Directors concluded that the Group's investment properties are held under a business model whose objective is to consume substantially all of the economic benefits embodied in the investment properties over time.
-Therefore, in determining the Group's deferred tax on investment properties, the Directors have determined the presumption that investment properties measured using the fair value model are recovered through sale is rebutted and the Group estimated the deferred tax on the basis of recovering through use.
+For the purposes of measuring deferred tax arising from investment properties that are measured using the fair value model under IAS 40 Investment Property amounted to approximately RMB20,430,500,000 (2020: RMB20,375,500,000), as at December 31, 2021, the Directors concluded that certain of the Group's investment properties with the fair value of approximately RMB10,230,500,000 (2020: RMB10,230,500,000) are held under a business model whose objective is to consume substantially all of the economic benefits embodied in the investment properties over time.
+Therefore, in determining the Group's deferred tax on investment properties, the Directors have determined the presumption that certain of the investment properties measured using the fair value model are recovered through sale is rebutted and the Group estimated the deferred tax on the basis of recovering through use.